OctopusDeploy/docs/docs/how-to/how-to-use-custom-certificates-with-octopus-server-and-tentacle.md

 ```

-## Configuring Tentacle to use custom certificates
+## Configuring Tentacle to use custom certificates {#HowtousecustomcertificateswithOctopusServerandTentacle-ConfiguringTentacletousecustomcertificates}

 This assumes you have already installed a Tentacle on the target server.